As of release v1.0.1 (September 21st, 2023)

 Field styling is flexible with regards to font size and styling.
 Labels for form can use any font (applying to the entire form), and individual words or sections can have fonts be styled as italic, bold, underline, and color.
 The back and next button colors and font can also be configured.

 To style without any changes in the FHIRCore/SDK, use HTML tags as part of the question text.
-The following tags were proven to be applicable to use:
+The following tags are supported:

 A form progress bar can be configured to show or not.
 A progress bar is helpful in multi-page forms.
 It shows how far into a form a user is based on the current question viewed within the current total number of questions — and not based on the number of fields answered.